 Knowing whether your clients are bargain-driven or value-driven is crucial when you’re determining your pricing strategy.
 Bargain versus value buyers can be a matter of income level, but another dimension buyers should consider is whether their products speak more to emotions or reason.

-For buyers who are motivated by emotions such as anticipation or excitement, research indicates that rounded numbers create less of an obstacle to purchase.
+For buyers who are motivated by emotions such as anticipation or excitement, research shows that rounded numbers actually create less of an obstacle to purchase.
 A study published in the Journal of Consumer Research found that this is because rounded numbers are easier to process.
 Rounded prices support the forward momentum the feelings incite.
 [Read related article: Your Best Asset: The Power of Customer Loyalty and its Significance]

 The sale makes the obstacle to purchase lower and motivates the consumer to buy now while they can get the most for their money.

-Erik Wahl contributed to this article.
+Erik Wahl contributed to the reporting and writing in this article.